pingcap/docs-cn/dev/reference/transactions/overview.md

 TiDB supports explicit transactions (`BEGIN/COMMIT`) and implicit transactions (`SET autocommit = 1`).

-If you set the value of `autocommit` to 1 and start a new transaction through `BEGIN`, the autocommit is disabled before `COMMIT`/`ROLLBACK` which makes the transaction becomes explicit.
+If you set the value of `autocommit` to 1 and start a new transaction through the `[BEGIN|START TRANSACTION]` statement, the autocommit is disabled before `COMMIT`/`ROLLBACK` which makes the transaction becomes explicit.

 For DDL statements, the transaction is committed automatically and does not support rollback.
-If you run the DDL statement while the current Session is in the process of a transaction, the DDL statement is run after the current transaction is committed.
+If you run the DDL statement while the current Session is in the process of a transaction, the DDL statement is executed after the current transaction is committed.

 ## Transaction isolation level

-TiDB uses `SNAPSHOT ISOLATION` by default.
-You can set the isolation level of the current Session to `READ COMMITTED` using the following statement:
+TiDB **only supports** `SNAPSHOT ISOLATION`.
+You can set the isolation level of the current Session to `READ COMMITTED` using the following statement.
+However, TiDB is only compatible with the `READ COMMITTED` isolation level in syntax and transactions are still executed at the `SNAPSHOT ISOLATION` level.

 ```sql
 SET SESSION TRANSACTION ISOLATION LEVEL READ COMMITTED;
 ```

 ## Lazy check of constraints

 **Lazy check** means that by default TiDB will not check [primary key](/dev/reference/sql/constraints.md#primary-key) or [unique constraints](/dev/reference/sql/constraints.md#unique) when an `INSERT` statement is executed, but instead checks when the transaction is committed.
 In TiDB, the lazy check is performed for values written by ordinary `INSERT` statements.